Bitter Senate impeachment trial of Trump could bog down Biden's first days

 WASHINGTON (Reuters) - The second impeachment of President Donald Trump by the U.S. House of Representatives, for inciting last week’s deadly rampage at the Capitol, could set off a bitter Senate fight that entangles the early days of President-elect Joe Biden’s term.

-Trump became the first president in U.S. history to be impeached twice when the House voted 232-197 on Wednesday to charge him with inciting the riot.
-Ten of Trump’s fellow Republicans joined Democrats in approving the article of impeachment.
+Trump, whose turbulent four-year term in office is due to end next Wednesday, became the first president in U.S. history to be impeached twice when the Democratic-led House voted 232-197 on Wednesday to charge him with inciting an insurrection.
+Ten of Trump’s fellow Republicans joined Democrats in approving the single article of impeachment.

-But the swift impeachment is unlikely to lead to Trump’s ouster before Biden takes office on Jan.
-20. Senate Majority Leader Mitch McConnell, a Republican, rejected Democratic calls for a quick impeachment trial, saying there was no way to finish it before Trump leaves office.
+The swift impeachment appears unlikely to lead to Trump’s ouster before Biden takes office on Jan.
+20. Senate Majority Leader Mitch McConnell rejected Democratic calls for a quick trial in the Republican-led chamber, saying there was no way to finish it before Trump leaves office.

-That raised the prospect of a bitter trial in the Senate during Biden’s first days in the White House, something he urged Senate leaders to avoid.
-Biden said work on the economy, getting the coronavirus vaccine program on track and confirming crucial Cabinet posts was too crucial to delay.
+Biden, a Democrat, has urged Senate leaders to avoid a bitter trial during his first days in the White House so that they can focus on the economy, getting the coronavirus vaccine distribution program on track and confirming crucial Cabinet nominees.

 “I hope that the Senate leadership will find a way to deal with their Constitutional responsibilities on impeachment while also working on the other urgent business of this nation,” Biden said in a statement on Wednesday night.

+Biden’s inauguration has been scaled back due to security concerns and the COVID-19 pandemic.
+The West Front of the Capitol building, where the swearing-in occurs, is now fortified by fencing, barriers and thousands of National Guard troops.

+Delta Air Lines said on Thursday it has put 880 people on its no-fly list for not complying with mask requirements and banned others for unruly behavior or harassing other passengers related to the U.S. election results.

-The House passed one article of impeachment - equivalent to an indictment in a criminal trial - accusing Trump of “incitement of insurrection,” focused on an incendiary speech he delivered to thousands of supporters shortly before the riot.
+The House passed the article of impeachment - equivalent to an indictment in a criminal trial - accusing the Republican president of “incitement of insurrection,” focused on an incendiary speech he delivered to thousands of supporters shortly before the riot.
 In the speech, Trump repeated false claims that the election was fraudulent and exhorted supporters to march on the Capitol.

 The mob disrupted Congress’s certification of Biden’s victory over Trump in the Nov.
 3 election, sent lawmakers into hiding and left five people dead, including a police officer.